grahamstark/ScottishTaxBenefitModel.jl/docs/2-page-note.typ

 = Interfaces <sec:interfaces>

-By design the ScotBen model package has no user interface dependencies.
+By design, the ScotBen model package has no user interface code.
 This actually makes it *easier* to build user interfaces, since there are no clashing dependencies.

 Several model Web interfaces have been built (not all may be active).